edinburgh-napier/set09121/lectures/lecture18.md

 - Consider Localisation & Accessibility
 - TRC == MARKS
 - Game publishing is a legal battleground
-- If you plan on Selling your game..
+- If you plan on selling your game...
 Good luck